Kuro-dev/k-image/README.md

 Feel free to help me implement and improve this functionality. it doesn't have to be perfect or support every functionality, it can be improved iteratively.

+# what I need help with

+I am struggling with extracting the glyph data as I seem to be skipping or over-reading some bytes somewhere.
+Some glyphs have their coordinates messed up and I would like to reimplement that functionality from scratch. no prior experience with TTF files necessary,
+I can explain everything I know and theres extensive documentation available as well.

 # How to use

 ```java